The 13th-century fortified church in Sânpetru

 and earthquakes that had previously resulted in the destruction of the bell

 tower.
-This is now built facing East, in order to prevent the destruction of
+This is now built facing East to prevent the destruction of

 the altar should it ever collapse again.
 The basilica is built in Romanesque style